 Figure 6.9.
-Waste management in Stockholm, Sweden
+Waste management, Sheffield, South Yorkshire.

 However much material can be reused and recycled, some will eventually have to be dumped.
 The major types of waste that must be dumped are shown in Table 6.15.

 Table 6.15.
 Waste materials needing disposal